Which shampoo is best for dyed hair?

-Whether it's their first time getting your hair dyed, or they've tried out shade in the rainbow, people are always on the hunt for tips and tricks that will help a dye job stay colorful for a longer period of time.
+Whether it's their first time getting their hair dyed, or they've tried out every shade in the rainbow, people are always on the hunt for tips and tricks that will help their dye job stay bright and colorful for a longer period of time.

 In an informal survey of the office, the two most common pieces of advice I heard were: "Wash your hair in cold water," and "Use a sulfate-free shampoo."
 While the first piece advice made me shiver in my boots (I don't tolerate cold very well.), the second piece of advice made me curious.
 There are tons of shampoo brands and out there, and all of them make one or more types of shampoo that claim to help maintain your dye job, with or without sulfates.
 So which one is the best?